 In accordance with an arrangement approved by the Financial Secretary in January 2000, assets can be transferred between the Backing Portfolio and general reserves when the Backing Ratio reaches either the upper trigger point (112.5%) or the lower trigger point (105%).
 This arrangement allows transfer of excess assets out of the Backing Portfolio to maximise their earning potential while ensuring that there are sufficient liquid assets in the Backing Portfolio.
-The Backing Ratio stood at 109.93% as at 31 December 2020 (2019: 111.21%).
+In 2021 and 2020, the Backing Ratio did not reach the above trigger points.
+It stood at 110.24% as at 31 December 2021 (2020: 109.93%).